Cafe Variations photo by Michael Brosilow

 Tuition for the 2015 four-week workshop is $2,160 (Undergraduate and Non-Credit).
 Room and board on campus is $1,736.
 The workshop may also be taken for three semester hours of graduate-level credit for an additional $350 above the Tuition Fee.
 Room without board is not available.

-Scholarship Information – Requests for assistance are due with the application to
+Requests for assistance are due with the application to the workshop (deadline for

 The SITI Summer Workshop has a limited number of scholarships for students with promise who might not otherwise be able to attend the Workshop.
 Approximately 6 scholarships averaging $500 each will be awarded in the form of tuition remission.